Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

 Now, by the choice of the verification function $f$, we can easily capture previously studied notions of privacy and more.
 For example, for a standard interactive mechanism, $f(m_1,m_2,\ldots,m_t)$ will check that $m_1[0]\sim m_1[1]$ are a pair of neighboring datasets, and that $m_i[0]=m_i[1]$ for all $i>1$ (these represent the adaptive queries).
 For continual observation under event-level privacy, we interpret all of the $m_i[b]$'s as dataset updates, and $f$ will require that $m[0]$ and $m[1]$ differ in at most one coordinate $i\in [k]$.
 For continual observation under ``user-level'' privacy, $f$ will require that the entries in which $m[0]$ and $m[1]$ differ correspond to only one user.
 For continual mechanisms, we can interleave adaptive queries among the dataset updates by having $f$ require that all $m_i[0]=m_i[1]$ whenever either one is a query (rather than a dataset update).

 To go from a verification function $f$ to a definition of privacy against adaptive adversaries, we utilize the notion of an {\em interactive post-processing mechanism} (IPM)~\cite{haney2023concurrent}, which is a stateful procedure that can stand between an interactive mechanism and an adversary, or two interactive or continual mechanisms, or even two IPMs, and interact with both of them adaptively, sending and receiving messages to the mechanisms on its left and right.
-Specifically, we place two IPMs between the adversary $\cA$ and the continual mechanism $\cM$.
+Specifically, as illustrated in Figure~\ref{fig:v-i-m}, we place two IPMs between the adversary $\cA$ and the continual mechanism $\cM$.
 The first is a {\em verifier} $\V[f]$ that, every time it receives a new message pair $m_k$ from $\cA$, applies $f$ to the entire history of message pairs $(m_1,\ldots,m_k)$ sent by $\cA$, and forwards $m_k$ onward only if $f$ returns $\top$.
 Otherwise $\V[f]$ halts the interaction.
 The second IPM is the {\em identifier} $\I$, which starts out with a secret bit $b\in \zo$, and every time it receives a message pair $(m_i[0],m_i[1])$ from $\V[f]$, it forwards $m_i[b]$ on to the mechanism $\cM$.
+The identifier $\I$ with bit $b$ is shown by $\I(b)$.
 When $\cM$ returns an answer $a_i$, $\I$ and $\V[f]$ just forward it back to $\cA$.
-See Figure~\ref{fig:v-i-m} for an illustration of an interaction between $\cA$ and $\V[f]\circstar \I[1]\circstar \cM$ consisting of three messages from $\cA$ to $\V[f]$.
+We denote the interactive mechanism representing the combination of $\cM$, $I$, and $\V[f]$ by $\V[f]\circstar \I\circstar \cM$.

 This leads to the following definition of differential privacy for continual mechanisms: \begin{definition}[DP for continual mechanisms] Let $f$ be a verification function.
-A continual mechanism $\cM$ is {\em $(\eps,\delta)$-DP with respect to $f$} if for every adaptive adversary $\cA$, the view of $\cA$ when interacting with $\V[f]\circstar \I[0]\circstar \cM$ is $(\eps,\delta)$-indistinguishable from its view when interacting with $\V[f]\circstar \I[1]\circstar \cM$. \end{definition}
+A continual mechanism $\cM$ is {\em $(\eps,\delta)$-DP with respect to $f$} if for every adaptive adversary $\cA$, the view of $\cA$ when interacting with $\V[f]\circstar \I(0)\circstar \cM$ is $(\eps,\delta)$-indistinguishable from its view when interacting with $\V[f]\circstar \I(1)\circstar \cM$. \end{definition}